digitalabs/IBPCommons/README.md

     mvn clean install -DenvConfig=dev-config-dir
 </pre>

-To build using Eclipse, right-click on the IBPCommons project, select Run As --> Maven build..., then input the target discussed above:
+To build using Eclipse, right-click on the IBPCommons project, select Run As --> Maven build..., then input any of the following:
 <pre>
     clean install
 </pre>